brotatotes/bht-automation/bht gen 3/John/Chapter 6/John 6 8 bht.md

 # John 6:8 Commentary Help Text

 ## BHT:
-One of His disciples, Andrew, the brother of Simon Peter, contributes significantly to the narrative.
-Andrew's noteworthy role includes bringing Simon to Christ and frequently being mentioned alongside Philip.
-It is interesting to observe the discrepancies in the portrayal of the disciples' ownership of the loaves and fishes in different Gospel accounts.
-Additionally, Andrew's involvement is highlighted by his reception of the revelation regarding the writing of the Fourth Gospel.
-Though his faith may have been similar to Philip's, Andrew's part in the unfolding of Jesus' ministry is crucial.
+One of His disciples, Andrew, is mentioned in this narrative, even though Philip is also a disciple.
+This slight variation in detail showcases the ways in which differences arise within the Gospels.
+Andrew's significance lies in his role of introducing Simon Peter to Christ.
+Notably, Philip and Andrew are mentioned together in another instance, underscoring their connection.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Meyer remarks, that the words one of His disciples may seem strange, seeing that Philip also was this: but that it has its value in the narrative."
+1. "The words one of His disciples may seem strange, seeing that Philip also was this: but that it has its value in the narrative."
-2. "In the three other Gospels, the loaves and fishes appear as the disciples’ own;—and we have thus a very simple but very instructive instance of the way in which differences in detail arose."
+2. "In the three other Gospels, the loaves and fishes appear as the disciples’ own."
-3. "They were their own,—but not till they had bought them."
+3. "We have thus a very simple but very instructive instance of the way in which differences in detail arose."

 ### Philip Schaff:
 1. "On the appellation here given to Andrew see on chap.
 John 1:40."